Jun

 Likewise, the followers of Wycliffe, in England during the 14th and 15th centuries, were also persecuted and burnt at the stake by the Catholic Church.
 Wycliffe’s followers, gathered mostly from among the poor, were derogatorily called Lollards.

-Among the saints, or future “priests and kings” of Christ, will be the rich and the poor.
+Among the future “kings and priests” of Christ will be the poor, and maybe some who were rich.

 One famous Lollard that was rich was a contemporary of Henry V, king of England.
 John Oldcastle was a boon companion, or drinking buddy, of Prince Hal, before Prince Hal was crowned Henry V. On many occasions, they both got sloshed together.
 William Shakespeare’s fictional character John Falstaff was based on him.